torrinworx/Blend_My_NFTs/README.md

 5. Move the Blend_My_NFTs-main folder is located on your Desktop for easy access (recomended)
 6. Rename the Blend_My_NFTs-main folder to Blend_My_NFTs (optional)

-# Generating Images with Blend_My_NFTs

-The following section covers how to generate images with Blend_My_NFTs in Blender.

 ## How to set up your .Blend file

+The following section covers how to set up your .Blend file and config.py file

 In order for Blend_My_NFTs to read your .blend file, you need to structure your scene in a specific way.
 Please follow all naming and collection conventions exactly, otherwise the scripts will not run properly.